Real Name: Uri Geller

 Hair: Black

-History: (Daredevil I#133 (fb)) – When he was three, young Uri Geller was near his home in Israel when he saw a silver light in the sky that lifted him in the air and knocked him unconscious.
-When he awoke, he realized he had psychic powers.
+(Daredevil I#133 (fb)) - When he was three years old, young Uri Geller was near his home in Israel, where he saw a silver light shining in the sky; the silver radiance struck him and he was knocked into unconsciousness.
+When he awoke, he realized he was somehow different inside, for he had been given psychic powers that even he could not explain.

-(Daredevil I#133 (fb) – BTS) – Geller underwent a series of tests that proved his powers were real.
+(Daredevil I#133 (fb) - BTS) - Geller underwent a series of tests at scientific laboratories that proved his powers were real.

-(Marvel Encyclopedia HC Vol. 5: Marvel Knights - Daredevil Appendix section - BTS) - Geller used his powers to become a famous mentalist.
+(Marvel Encyclopedia HC Vol. 5: Marvel Knights - Daredevil Appendix section - BTS) - Geller used his powers to become a famous mentalist, and he made appearances on various television talk shows (...including Johnny Carson's Tonight Show [topical, in real life]).

-(Daredevil I#133 (fb) - BTS) - At some point, he faced the villain Mind-Wave.
-Hearing Mind-Wave was in America, Geller traveled to New York City and met district attorney Blake Tower.
+(Daredevil I#133 (fb) - BTS) - At some point, he faced the villain Mind-Wave somewhere in Europe.
+Later learning Mind-Wave was in America, Geller traveled to New York City and met district attorney Blake Tower.

 Comments: Adapted into Marvel Comics by Marv Wolfman, Bob Brown and Jim Mooney.